 The Practical Side: Cost, Group Size, and Comfort

 At $26 per person, this tour offers great value considering it covers some of the most significant sights of Split’s old town.
 The small group format ensures you’ll have plenty of opportunities to engage with your guide and get a tailored experience.
-Most reviews emphasize how personable and knowledgeable guides are—something that can significantly enhance your understanding and enjoyment.
+Most reviews emphasize how personable and guides are—something that can significantly enhance your understanding and enjoyment.

-Since the tour lasts 1.5 hours, it’s perfect for fitting into a busy sightseeing day or as a gentle introduction before exploring on your own.
+Since the tour lasts 1.5 hours, it’s great for fitting into a busy sightseeing day or as a gentle introduction before exploring on your own.
 The meeting point on the Riva promenade is central and easy to access.
 Just remember to arrive a few minutes early.

 What’s Included and What’s Not